Web Development QA (Testing) for CMS Websites

 Theme QA is a review between design/user experience, business owners, and Bear Group to make sure that what was designed was implemented.
 Photoshop is not HTML, so iterative adjustments may be needed once the site is built.
-We spend a lot of time at this phase, especially for mobile sites doing cross-browser testing, and we typically use Browserstack to try many different combinations of browser, operating system, and device.
+We spend a lot of time in this phase, especially for mobile sites doing cross-browser testing, and we typically use Browserstack to try many different combinations of browser, operating system, and device.
 This is the area in which we see the most bugs or improvements during testing, but they are also the quickest to resolve.

 E-commerce sites pose tangible QA challenges, and we complete end-to-end testing for each site.
-This means that we place live credit cards through live gateways, and verify that funds are visible in the client’s bank account before sites go live.
+This means that we place live credit cards through live gateways and verify that funds are visible in the client’s bank account before sites go live.

 As new modules are written, there is always a detailed QA process to verify that the functionality is correct.
 This QA process is especially important for any integrations that introduce system interdependency.
 Professional testers lead this QA process, which typically has written supporting documentation and test specs.

-The deployment process—moving code from staging environments to live production— is one of the highest-risk tasks for any web site.
+The deployment process—moving code from staging environments to live production— is one of the highest-risk tasks for any website.
 Our development environments encourage best practices and safe places for developers to work out the details.

-Our code is all stored in version-control systems, generally Git, for easy rollback.
+Our code is all stored in version control systems, generally Git, for easy rollback.
 We track code with tickets.

-Developers work in local environments and commit code to our repository, where it is pushed to a staging server for testing and client review
+Developers work in local environments and commit code to our repository, where it is pushed to a staging server for testing and client review.

-We use automated build systems and dev/stage/production tiers with exact replica environments
+We use automated build systems and dev/stage/production tiers with exact replica environments.